 - Access to health data of death,

-issues are regulated.
-In general, the policy followed with this part is aimed at the limitation of access to data.
-For example, parents may not get unlimited access to health data of their children; according to that, the children who have the ability to distinguish may subject their parents to permission for access to their health past through e-Pulse.
+Issues are regulated.
+In general, the policy followed with this part aims to limit access to data.
+For example, parents may not get unlimited access to the health data of their children; according to that, the children who can distinguish may subject their parents to permission for access to their health past through e-Pulse.

-Limitation to access data brought in with the third part comprises of pointed regulations in general terms; however, the article no. 10 with the title ‘access to health data by lawyers’, involving the enforcement of exclusive authority for the lawyers to access to their clients’ health data, is highly argumentative.
+Limitation to access data brought in with the third part comprises of pointed regulations in general terms; however, article no. 10 with the title’ access to health data by lawyers’, involving the enforcement of exclusive authority for the lawyers to access their clients’ health data, is highly argumentative.
 When the role of lawyers in law order is considered, it may be seen that this situation could cause a disproportional inconvenience.

-Important roles have been given to Provincial Health Directorates regarding the concealment and correction of personal health data with the new Regulation.
-While concealment of health data shall be effectuated in the direction of warrant to be sent by judicial offices, correction of health data shall be effectuated if the application to be made by the related person to Provincial Health Directorate is approved.
-While the subjects of abolishment and transfer of the health data is subjected to related provisions of Law, transfer of health data involves special arrangements privately.
+Important roles have been given to Provincial Health Directorates regarding the new Regulation’s concealment and correction of personal health data.
+While concealment of health data shall be effectuated in the direction of a warrant to be sent by judicial offices, correction of health data shall be effectuated if the application to be made by the related person to Provincial Health Directorate is approved.
+While the subjects of abolishment and transfer of the health data are subjected to related provisions of law, transfer of health data involves special arrangements privately.

-“Data security” issue has been regulated under three articles with the sixth section of legislation.
-While an obligation to abide by the legislations brought up with the 12th article by Law with the legislations article regarding data security has been brought up, at the same time, reliance of Personal Data Security Guide prepared by the Institution regarding technical and administrative cautions has been obliged.
-With the article titled information security, it has been adjudicated that information security process shall be determined with Information Security Policies Directive to be submitted by Health Information Systems General Management.
+The “Data security” issue has been regulated under three articles with the sixth section of the legislation.
+While an obligation to abide by the legislations brought up with the 12th article by law with the legislations article regarding data security has been brought up, at the same time, the reliance of Personal Data Security Guide prepared by the Institution regarding technical and administrative cautions has been obliged.
+The article titled information security has adjudicated that the information security process shall be determined with the Information Security Policies Directive submitted by Health Information Systems General Management.